Garlic is a member of the same group of plants as the

 "enteric coated?"

 and a wide variety is crucial.
-We prefer eating fresh garlic as opposed to pills
+I prefer eating fresh garlic as opposed to pills

-or capsules.
-We have not seen any studies regarding enteric coated... our
+basis and having the bad breath is not an option.
+I have not seen any studies regarding enteric coated...

-instincts tell us that enteric coated garlic is not necessary.
+instincts tell me that enteric coated is not necessary.

 filtered it and applied the solution to my scrotum.
 The juice can burn a little